charlesdong1991/StockInsider/README.md

 If you would love to play with the data and do some other more fancy stuff, you could also use the tool as a scrapper.
 Simply use `si.show_data()` could return the data in Pandas DataFrame.

+### Get the calculated indicator data in Pandas DataFrame

+If you do not like the plot, and want to do other fancy analysis or visualization, it is certainly okay!
+And you just need to call the indicator name, e.g. `si.vosc()`, or `si.macd()`, then it will return the subset with those indicators in it.

 ## Gallery